azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 ## Goal

 In the previous challenges you have learned some basics about the OpenID Connect and OAuth2 flows.
 You have seen how you can sign in users and how to acquire an access token for an Azure AD's protected resource.
 In this challenge we will integrate Azure AD into the sample application step by step.
 We will use GitHub Actions workflows to deploy the sample application to Azure.
-Don't worry, the needed GitHub Actions workflows are already implemented, but we need to take few steps to activeate them.
+Don't worry, the needed GitHub Actions workflows are already implemented, but we need to take some steps to activeate them.

 ## Create Azure AD applications

-In [Challenge 2](./challenge-2.md) you have already seen how to create an Azure AD client application to sign in users and how to create an API application that exposes OAuth2 permissions.
+In [Challenge 2](./02-challenge.md) you have already seen how to create an Azure AD client application to sign in users and how to create an API application that exposes OAuth2 permissions.
 We have to do the same for the sample application.

 There is already a script available in the repository to create both applications for you.
 It is located here: [day5/apps/infrastructure/scripts/aad-integration.sh](../apps/infrastructure/scripts/aad-integration.sh).
-You need to run it in a bash/Shell environment)
+You need to run it in a bash/Shell environment.

 The script creates the server application first and then the client application for the sample application.
 It also uses a [oauth2-permissions.json](../apps/infrastructure/scripts/oauth2-permissions.json) file where all needed OAuth2 permission are defined.